Overview

 abstract

-A table works with an array of items, where each item is a row, and each property or member is a cell.
+A table works with an array of items, where each item is a row, and each item's property (or member) is a cell.

 const items = [